asmirbaftijari26/linux-course/h2-Kill-chain.md

 -
 -

-# Installing VirtualBox and Debian 12-Bookworm Linux on it
+# a) Installing VirtualBox and Debian 12-Bookworm Linux on it
 ## 1) I went to https://www.virtualbox.org/wiki/Downloads and clicked and installed "Windows hosts"

 ## 2) I opened the setup and clicked on "Next >" in order to start the setup procedure